celsopalmeiraneto/delivery-date/README.md

 ### Why TypeScript?

 Typescript comes with a cost, however, in the medium-long run I think (just my observations, no controlled experiment here) it pays off.
 The type checking is great, helps avoiding a lot of pitfalls and TypeScript is flexible enough to still feel like JS.

+## TODO

+There are a lot of room for improvement.

+- `src/index/ts` should be the entry point for all 'future' calls.
+Each API endpoint should implement a Router, with the correct marshalling and unmarshalling to the external world.
+- Improve Mappers.
+They are powerful and beatiful.
+- Create more integration tests.